cyberark/ansible-conjur-collection/CONTRIBUTING.md

 ## Set up a development environment

-The `dev` directory contains a `docker-compose` file which creates a development environment :
+The `dev` directory contains a `docker-compose.yml` file which creates a development environment :
 -  A Conjur Open Source instance
 -  An Ansible control node